Joints and bones can become problematic as you age. Joints can become stiffer, while bones can become weaker:

 - Cells, called osteoblasts, move into position on both sides of the fracture site; these cells then secrete substances that help repair damaged tissue and stimulate new blood vessels.

 Osteoclasts – cells responsible for breaking down old bone tissue – complete their work so that all that remains is healthy tissue surrounding healthy blood vessels filled with healthy cells.

 The immune system and bone marrow’s capacity for producing new cells decreases.
-Cells accumulate that have lost their ability to correctly divide and grow.
+Cells accumulate that have lost their ability to divide and grow correctly.
 This is called senescence.

 Aging Impacts the Body’s Ability to Repair Each Bone